kristopher-h/vim-liq/README.rst

 Todo
 ----

 #.
-It is now due time to refactor, clean-up and refactor
+Clean up, refactor
 #.
 Add documentation availible via help in vim
 #.
-Add unit tests (start with all python code)
-#.
 Add support for more lsp servers
 #.
-Verify python3 and python2 support
+Verify the plugin is working with vim built for python3 as well as 2
 #.
 Add rename support
 #.
 And much more